smuhsen12/Crypto-App/README.md

-# Crypto-App
+# Crypto App
-Uses the REST API and the CoinMarketCap API in order to retrieve data from the market.
+An Android app where the user can view the Crypto market, search for coins, and add them to a personal watchlist